 - Conduct a forestry quiz bowl for your community

-- Organize a community service learning project to weatherize homes of needy families
+- Organize a community service learning project to weatherize homes

-- Interview a forester, entomologist or botanist
+- Job shadow and Interview a forester, entomologist or botanist

 - Enter a research project in a science or technology fair